FedRAMP/docs/tools/site/content/authority/law/gsa.md

 2. Means for automation:

-    Not later than 1 year after the date of enactment of this section, and updated regularly thereafter, the Administrator **shall** establish a means for the automation of security assessments and reviews.
+    Not later than 1 year[^1] after the date of enactment of this section, and updated regularly thereafter, the Administrator **shall** establish a means for the automation of security assessments and reviews.

 ### **(d) Metrics for Authorization**

 The Administrator **shall** establish annual metrics regarding the time and quality of the assessments necessary for completion of a FedRAMP authorization process in a manner that can be consistently tracked over time in conjunction with the periodic testing and evaluation process pursuant to section 3554 in a manner that minimizes the agency reporting burden.

+[^1]: December 23, 2023